Prompt Fuzzing for Fuzz Driver Generation

 \subsection{Instructive Program Generation}

-\tool utilizes language models that have been trained on public code datasets and fine-tuned using \textsf{RLHR}\cite{instruct_gpt} as the generator.
-Models such as \textsf{ChatGPT}\cite{openai_chat} and \textsf{GPT-4}\cite{gpt4} are chosen for this purpose.
-Those LLMs possess the capability to generate code that follows programming syntax and semantics while also aligning with instructions.
-Although the generated programs may not always strictly adhere to the provided instructions, they still offer valuable exploration of different valid library usages.
-As a result, we can use instructions to guide LLMs in generating the desired programs that are effective for library fuzzing.
+\tool instructs LLMs to generate the desired programs through zero-shot prompting ~\cite{zero_cot}.
+It uses LLMs that have been trained on public code datasets and fine-tuned using \textsf{RLHF}~\cite{instruct_gpt} as the generator.
+Those LLMs possess the capability to generate code that both conforms to programming syntax and semantics and also aligns with instructions.
+We chose \textsf{ChatGPT}~\cite{openai_chat} and \textsf{GPT-4}~\cite{gpt4} as LLMs.
+While the generated programs may not always strictly follow the instructions, they help explore valid library usage.
+Therefore, we use instructions in LLM prompts to steer LLMs toward generating desirable programs for library fuzzing.